Port Talbot conveyancing FAQs

 Conveyancing fees are made up of 2 parts: the conveyancer's legal fees and disbursements.

 Conveyancing disbursements are the taxes and additional costs incurred on behalf of a buyer or seller, e.g. Stamp Duty Land Tax or freeholder fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Port Talbot are fixed, so what you pay is exactly what you see in your quote.